bwack/KU-14194HB-RevB-KiCad/README.md

 I haven't added these myself, but I see the value of having those.
 I might add instructions here later on how to add the diodes.

 # Questions

 * Feel free post questions in the issues section.
 I will provide more information here later.

 # BOM

 I'm working on it.
-I've started on a bom with Mouser and Reichelt part no. here: [bom_v1.3.csv](bom_v1.3.csv)
+I've started on a bom with Mouser and Reichelt part no.

 # Change log

+- 2020-01-23: V1.4 PCB improvements:
+  - Expansion Port: Larger round solder pads for the shield.
+Same error in the original.
+  - Expansion Port: Connector moved to center of shield.
+Some traces moved.
+  - Left edge: Extended the PCB by 2.2mm.
+  - Left edge: Increased track width of the power rails.
+  - CAN: added two solder pads for the shield.
+  - Schematics: Rev 1.4.
+No change.
 - 2019-11-12: V1.3 Fixes: Mostly missing values.
   - C88: "1000uF 25V" -> "470uF 50uF".
 Commodore said 1000 but used 470.
   - R31: "180" -> "1K".
 A mistake in the commodore schematics.